maiyangzhan/luka_nvim/README.md

 Something Change from lazyvim:
 * Ctrl+h/j/k/l move the cursor in "insert mode".
-* The Ctrl+k in LSP keybinding has been delete to support the above operation.
+* The Ctrl+k in LSP keybinding has been deleted to support the above operation.